rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 Each of the exposure settings I'm sharing here are based on suggestions on [Xavier Jubier's excellent webpage](http://xjubier.free.fr/en/site_pages/SolarEclipseExposure.html) and a bit my own experience in 2017.

-## Custom Mode for Bailey's Beads
+## Custom Mode for Baily's Beads

-**Bailey's Beads** are the last little bits of light peeking through the valleys on the limb of hte moon.
+**Baily's Beads** are the last little bits of light peeking through the valleys on the limb of hte moon.
 They change rapidly as you go into C1.
 They are shot without a filter in the 10-20 seconds before C1.
 At this point you shouldn't look at the sun with your eyes, but enough of the sun is blocked that you won't damage your camera by removing the filter.

 ![]({{ site.baseurl }}/images/blog/2024-02-19-photographing-eclipse/eclipse_2017_baileys_beads.jpg)